Teens, young adults are using TikTok to raise awareness for Uighur Muslims

 "It's unbelievable, because a few years back people didn't know what Uighur was at all and now I see non-Muslim people making these videos and spreading awareness.
 It's unbelievable.
 It's just great," she said.

-Temple and Dautova told NBC News they don't fear being censored by TikTok, with Dautova adding that if her account is suspended, she'll just make another and continue posting.
+Temple and Dautova said they don't fear being censored by TikTok, with Dautova adding that if her account is suspended, she'll just make another and continue posting.

 "I'm not really fearful of the Chinese government doing anything to me.
 I know there's a lot of people that are Uighurs that are scared to say anything because they're scared for their families that are in China," Dautova said.
 "I'm going to keep doing TikTok videos and spreading awareness."